Greater Sudbury Food Policy Council (GSFPC) Food System Infographic

 Resource Member: A member of the GSFPC who is assigned by a governmental department or an agency on a temporary or ongoing basis to support the work of the GSFPC and who are representing their agency or the government food system perspective.

 a) Number and Role:

-Members will be selected based on the strength of their personal qualifications and will not act as representatives of a specific sponsoring organization.
+Voting members will be selected based on the strength of their personal qualifications and will not act as representatives of a specific sponsoring organization.
 They will represent the rich diversity of Greater Sudbury.

-Individual members may however have particular professional networks or non-confidential information that can be brought to the GSFPC for the benefit of its mission and work.
+Individual voting members may however have particular professional networks or non-confidential information that can be brought to the GSFPC for the benefit of its mission and work.

 Government employees may also apply to become full voting members of the GSFPC as per the usual process.

 Membership will aim to include both voting and resource members with a range of knowledge and experience in as many of the following components of the regional food system as possible:

 - Production –Subsistence / Non-Commercial (Urban and Rural)

 - Consumption (may include private or public food service or chefs)